dogweather/schema-dot-org/README.md

 ### You are prevented from creating invalid markup

-E.g., If you use the wrong type or try to set an unknown attribute, SchemaDotOrg will refuse to create the incorrect JSON-LD.
+If you use the wrong type or try to set an unknown attribute, SchemaDotOrg will refuse to create the incorrect JSON-LD.
 Instead, you'll get a message explaining the problem: